Access to Health Records

 - Results of investigations such as x-rays and laboratory tests.

-Under the Data Protection Act 1998 you, or an authorised representative, have the right to access your health record.
+The General Data Protection Regulation (GDPR) has now replaced the Data Protection Act 1998.
+Under this act you, or an authorised representative, have the right to access your health record.

 - You have a right to apply for access if: